 The Aboriginal peoples desire for us to dismantle colonial supremacy is to be respected.

-We must become the people who try harder to co exist with dignity, respect and basic humanity with the oldest culture on earth, with the freedom to love and connect.
+We must become the people who try harder to give up racism and colonisation with dignity, respect and basic humanity towards the oldest culture on earth and allowing the freedom to love and connect.
 It is the very least they deserve and an act that will be the ultimate overthrow the oppressive values and systems that colonisation thrives on.

 A Treaty represents not just a legal standing but it invites the greater nation (currently through the Crown) to look for values that are meaningful to both cultures.

-This means that we as a nation have a great opportunity to interweave Aboriginal languages, values, meeting protocols, traditions and sacred places into the fabric, psyche and identity of the nation, as it co aligns to adjust the power imbalance.
-It allows more visibility of the incredible diversity and knowledge of the Aboriginal culture, will deepen our knowledge of each other, country and our responsibilities to it, through honouring ancient and custodial privileges.
+This means that we as a nation have a historic opportunity to interweave Aboriginal languages, values, meeting protocols, traditions and sacred places into the fabric, psyche and identity of the nation, as it co aligns to adjust the power imbalance.
+It allows more visibility of the incredible diversity and knowledge of the Aboriginal culture.
+A Treaty will deepen our knowledge of Aboriginal people and country and our responsibilities to it.
+Through honouring ancient and custodial privileges with a Treaty, . it will more importantly respect Aboriginal's and the continuation of their profound 60,000 year old culture.

-Aboriginal knowledge and values of over 60 000 years of sustainable resilience through eons of environmental change, from mega fauna to now, possess expert experience that could aid our human survival in the testing times ahead.
+Aboriginal knowledge and values of over 60 000 years of sustainable resilience through eons of environmental change, from mega fauna to now, possess expert experience in sustainability and resilience that could aid Australian's survival in the testing times ahead.

 With a Treaty we can finally create a national identity that is truly authentic, unique, diverse and deserving of the honour of co living in harmony with the most ancient humans and culture, the Aboriginal people and country.

-Aboriginal people together with the many waves of people that have made this place their home, both colonial and non colonial, can recognise fully that, there is no other place on earth like Australia, and we have the gracious privilege of being here in a country and culture greater than our fleeting time here.
+Aboriginal people together with the many waves of people that have made this place their home, both colonial and non colonial, can recognise fully that, we have the gracious privilege of being here in a country with the permission of a culture with a mind boggling legacy of human longevity far greater than our fleeting time here.